fusion-energy/cad_to_dagmc/README.md

 The resulting DAGMC geometry can then be used for simulations in [OpenMC](https://github.com/openmc-dev/openmc/) or [other supported codes](https://svalinn.github.io/DAGMC/).

-This package is testing with units tests and also the DAGMC geometry made with this package is compared to simulation carried out with native constructive solid geometry, see [Model Benchmark Zoo](https://github.com/fusion-energy/model_benchmark_zoo) for more details.
+This package is tested with [pytest tests](https://github.com/fusion-energy/cad_to_dagmc/tree/main/tests) and also the DAGMC geometry made with this package is compared to simulation carried out with native constructive solid geometry, see [Model Benchmark Zoo](https://github.com/fusion-energy/model_benchmark_zoo) for more details.

 Also checkout these other packages that also create DAGMC geometry [CAD-to-OpenMC](https://github.com/openmsr/CAD_to_OpenMC), [Stellarmesh](https://github.com/Thea-Energy/stellarmesh)